isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/spf-guns-explosives-and-weapons.md

 **Important:** Incomplete or incorrect applications will be rejected and result in unnecessary delays.

 **Note:** GEWD will not approve permit applications submitted for any regulated &nbsp;goods that have already arrived in or departed from Singapore.
+Violations will be investigated.

 **Penalties:** Unlicensed activities may result in imprisonment of up to five years and fines of up to $50,000 for individuals and up to $100,000 for companies.